Podcast Terms & Slang Explained: A Beginner's Complete Guide

 Directories

 Podcasters submit their shows to podcast directories that give access to millions of listeners worldwide.
-Some of the most famous directories are Apple Podcasts, Spotify, Google Podcasts, Stitcher, TuneIn, etc.
+Some of the most famous directories are Apple Podcasts, Spotify, Stitcher, TuneIn, etc.

 Ducking